denysovski/denysovski/README.md

 I love creating game-related posts online.
 My content has already generated over 25 million views and gotten 5,000,000 interactions.
 I enjoy sharing exciting moments and trends that connect with other gamers.
 I focus on creating controversial topics that will engage a large audience.

 ## Skills and experiences
-- Webdesign / Graphics design
+- Webdesign / Graphic design
 - Front-end development
 - Social media management